Learn about business insurance requirements and the most common policies for general contractors in California.

 Hear from customers like you who purchased small business insurance.

-California general contractors are required to carry a license and registration if they are working on projects that are worth more than $450, according to the Contractors State Licensing Board (CSLB).
+California general contractors are required to carry a license and registration to work on projects worth more than $1,000 and projects that require permits or employees, according to the Contractors State Licensing Board (CSLB).

 There are four types of licenses to meet different contractor needs:

-To obtain a license, California contractors must complete a background check, carry general liability insurance and a contractor license bond or cash deposit of $25,000, pass a trade exam, and have at least four years of experience in their selected trade within the last ten years.
+To obtain a license, California contractors must complete a background check, carry general liability insurance, workers' comp, and a contractor license bond or cash deposit of $25,000, pass a trade exam, and have at least four years of experience in their selected trade within the last 10 years.

 Failing to obtain the necessary license and proof of insurance before performing work in California could result in fines, misdemeanor charges, and even jail time.